Volkswagen Up GTI (2017-2023) review – engine, gearbox and technical highlights

-At the front, powering the front wheels, is a turbocharged three-cylinder engine that displaces 999cc.
-It’s essentially the same engine found in the TSI-powered Up, but boost has been upped and an intercooler added.
+Under the short bonnet powering the front wheels, is a turbocharged three-cylinder engine that displaces 999cc.
+It’s essentially the same engine found in the standard Up, but boost has been upped and an intercooler added.
 The changes take power from 87bhp to 113bhp, and torque from 118lb ft to 147lb ft.

 As well as better performance, VW has improved the sound of the engine in the cabin with a physical resonator that amplifies the noise from the engine bay.
 As you accelerate, a deep warble emanates from the engine bay that’s occasionally reminiscent of Porsche’s current turbocharged flat-six in the Carrera.
 OK, it’s not as cultured or as sonorous as the 911’s engine, and it can seem a little boomy when cruising, but the Up’s soundtrack is pleasant when you’re making progress.
 Lift off the throttle and a delicate sneeze is emitted from the turbo, too.